The CSP focuses on three mutually reinforcing areas:

 Independent assessments are mandatory and can be conducted by:

 - Internal (independent) Assessors: 2nd or 3rd lines of defense (compliance, risk management, or internal audit) anyone that does not report to the CISO.

-- External Assessors: independent auditors or CSP assessment providers, like Elevate, with cybersecurity assessment experience that have teams of SWIFT certified security professionals.
-External Assessors must be selected from the directory of CSP assessment providers.
+- External Assessors: independent assessors or CSP assessment providers with cybersecurity assessment experience.
+External Assessors do not have to be selected from the SWFT directory of CSP assessment providers.